Skip to content

 3. Click the Stringtale button in the toolbar of your browser.
 Stringtale browser icon

-4. Stringtale will now become visible on the page Save changes button
+4. Stringtale will become active on the page.
+Save changes button

-7. Once you’ve finished making changes, click on Save changes to save them to Strintale, ready for the developer to integrate with the next update.
+7. Once you’ve finished making changes, click on Save changes to save them to Stringtale, ready for the developer to integrate with the next update.

 (Optional) Enable login